arnaudin/arnaudin.github.io/_projects/autodesk-netfabb.md

   - section_layout: text
     content: |
       I looked for inspiration from time-based interfaces in audiovisual apps like YouTube, Vimeo, and Spotify that all of our users would be familiar with.
-There are also precidents in simulation & manufacturing software, though typically these involve removing material to create a part (CNC & CAM), versus the additive manufacturing we are modeling:
+There are also precedents in simulation & manufacturing software, though typically these involve removing material to create a part (CNC & CAM), versus the additive manufacturing we are modeling:

   - section_layout: 1col-narrow
     images:
-      - caption: 'Sources of inspiration for timelines & time-based interfaces; common patterns and familiaries emerged'
+      - caption: 'Sources of inspiration for timelines & time-based interfaces; common patterns and familiarities emerged, for example locating the controls at the bottom of the screen.'
         description: 'Sources of inspiration for timelines & time-based interfaces'
         url: '/projects/netfabb/netfabb-inspiration.png'
         width: